mattst/sublime-single-trailing-new-line/README.md

         ]
     }

-To get the full syntax name of the current file's syntax simply enter the following command in the Sublime Text console:
+The full syntax name of the current file's syntax can be copied into the clipboard by entering `Copy Syntax Name` in the command palette.
+It can also be retrieved by using the `view.settings().get("syntax")` command in the Sublime Text console.

-     view.settings().get("syntax")

 The `syntax_list` entries are case sensitive and wildcards can not be used.

 It is generally advisable to use the full syntax name in the `syntax_list` entries (as shown in the examples above) but partial syntax names are also acceptable, e.g. `"XML.sublime-syntax"`.

 The following should be noted: